About

 Labour Co-chair

-Tuesday Andrich (she/her) is one of the labour co-chairs for the BCHC and she represents CUPE on the steering committee.
+Tuesday Andrich (she/her) represents CUPE on the Steering Committee.
 Tuesday works in Vancouver’s Downtown Eastside where she supports women and non-binary people in the community who are at risk of gendered violence.
 She has been a labour activist since 2015 when she was voluntold to sit on her workplace occupational health and safety committee and she hasn’t looked back since.
 Tuesday and her partner live in East Van which has been home to both of them for over 15 years.
 In her downtime she nurtures her indoor jungle, hikes, camps, and works on traditional handicrafts like braided rugs and pysanky.

 Community Co-chair